Price Chopper (Northeastern United States): 2020s

-On February 8, 2021, Price Chopper Supermarkets/Market 32 and Tops Markets announced plans to merge.
+On February 8, 2021, Price Chopper Supermarkets/Market 32 and Tops Friendly Markets announced plans to merge.
 The new parent company will be headquartered in Schenectady, New York.
 The Price Chopper/Market 32 and Tops Markets businesses will retain main offices in Schenectady and Williamsville and will continue to be managed locally by their respective leaders.
 The merger was completed November 8, 2021 and the combined company is called Northeast Grocery.

+On November 28, 2023, it was revealed that Price Chopper had purchased all 5 of the former ShopRites in the Capital Region.
+The Niskayuna and North Greenbush locations will be converted to Market 32 while the Slingerlands location will be subleased.
+The Price Chopper locations at Westgate Plaza and Colonie Plaza will relocate to the former ShopRites in Albany and Colonie as Market 32s.

 Locations

-Price Chopper operates 131 stores in Upstate New York, Connecticut, Pennsylvania, Vermont, Massachusetts and New Hampshire.
+Price Chopper operates 129 stores in Upstate New York, Connecticut, Pennsylvania, Vermont, Massachusetts and New Hampshire.
 Its locations are all serviced from the same warehouse in Rotterdam, New York.
 Price Chopper's primary market is still the Capital District of New York, where about one-third of its store base is located.
 Other major markets for Price Chopper include Utica, Syracuse, Binghamton, and the Mid-Hudson Valley in New York, as well as Scranton and Wilkes-Barre, Pennsylvania; Hartford, Connecticut; Worcester, Massachusetts and Burlington, Vermont.
 Price Chopper primarily competes with Hannaford, Shaw's, and Stop & Shop in the eastern portion of its trading area, while facing competition from Wegmans, and Tops Markets (formerly Penn Traffic storefronts) in the west, and ShopRite and Stop & Shop in the south.

-The former Waterbury, Connecticut location closed in June 2008 and the location was purchased by rival chain ShopRite.
+The former Waterbury, Connecticut location closed in June 2008 and the location was purchased by rival chain ShopRite, which closed in November 2022, and became a Stop & Shop in January 2024.
 This marked a step back for the Price Chopper chain in a highly-competitive area where another chain grocery store, Shaw's of Waterbury, also closed in September 2007 as part of that chain's exit from the state.
 All of Price Chopper's remaining stores in Connecticut have so far been successful despite being a relatively-new name to the region.

-On November 7, 2006, the company announced that Price Chopper was considering the purchase of the Buffalo-based Tops supermarket chain from Ahold USA or a significant amount of its stores.
-In 2010, Price Chopper purchased six stores from Tops that once had been P&C Foods.

-In 2021, Price Chopper entered into an agreement to merge with Tops Markets.